 Overlooking the entire city of Rockhampton, 604 metres above sea level and offering the most spectacular views, is a 500-metre boardwalk that extends 25 metres off the side of Mount Archer National Park.
 Nurim Circuit Elevated Boardwalk is particularly popular at sunrise and sunset and is completely accessible to suit all ages and abilities.
 If you have time, enjoy a picnic with a view, or if you have some energy to burn, check out the hiking and bushwalking trails throughout the national park.

 We know they say you should never smile at a crocodile, but would you hold one?
 The Capricorn Coast is home to Queensland’s first Crocodile Farm, Koorana.
-Here you can take a tour to visit the Farm’s prehistoric giants before taking the opportunity to have a hold and snap a picture with a youngster.
+Around a 30 min drive east from Rockhampton, here you can take a tour to visit the Farm’s prehistoric giants before taking the opportunity to have a hold and snap a picture with a youngster.
 Stay for lunch and delight in a croc meat kebab, pie or steak.
 Between February and April, you can also witness crocodile hatchlings as they enter the world.